top of page

 A way of prayer, that helps us to understand the great sacrifice of Jesus for our salvation.
 He suffered and died for us, out of love, so we could be forgiven and stay close to God.
 When we pray the Stations of the Cross, we walk step by step with Jesus, thanking Him, learning about His love and courage, and asking for strength to carry our own troubles with faith and hope.

-• St Thomas’, Sevenoaks: Fridays at 8:00pm
+• St Thomas’, Sevenoaks: Wednesdays at 12 Noon & Fridays at 8:00pm

-• Most Holy Trinity, Otford: Thursdays at 7:30pm, instead of the usual Holy Hour
+• Most Holy Trinity, Otford: Thursdays at 7:00 pm, instead of the usual Holy Hour

-• St Joseph’, Borough Green: Fridays at 6:00pm
+• St Joseph’, Borough Green: Sunday after the Mass around 10:20 am.

-• St Bernadette’s, West Kingsdown: Fridays at 10:30am
+• St Bernadette’s, West Kingsdown: Sunday after the Mass around 11:50 am.

 SPECIAL STATIONS OF THE CROSS: